taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 ### Page 4

 Majhee Suh, soon to be in her 90s, pushes her way through the crowd to the front.
-She is tiny, wrinkled, and no longer able to climb trees, but her back is still straight and she eyes her granddaughter with laser-beam eyes.
+She is tiny, wrinkled, and no longer able to climb trees, but her back is still straight, and she eyes her granddaughter with laser-beam eyes.
 Min sheepishly withdraws and looks down, scowling.

 Majhee sighs.